 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Twice in this class, the student will choose a topic from the Complete Marriage and Family Home Reference Guide to study more closely.
 In 4–6 pages, the student will compare current knowledge with facts from research (at least 4 scholarly sources) and then examine the chosen topic from both a psychological and a theological perspective.
 Current APA format must be used.

 After reading Building Confidence in Your Child, the student will summarize the text, analyze and reflect on the content, and apply the concepts to the field of counseling.
-This will be a 7–10-page paper in which the student will incorporate empirical research (at least 2 scholarly sources) into a systematic dissection of this text.
+This will be a 6–10-page paper in which the student will incorporate empirical research (at least 2 scholarly sources) into a systematic dissection of this text.
 Current APA format must be used.

-The student will complete 4 open-book/open-notes, untimed exams that will consist of 20 multiple-choice questions and 2 short essays based on the course’s video, audio, and reading materials.
+The student will complete 4 open-book/open-notes, untimed quizzes that will consist of 20 multiple-choice questions and 2 short essays based on the course’s video, audio, and reading materials.
 Each short essay requires a response of at least 250 words.